New evacuations ordered because of Florence flooding

 "I'm so sad just thinking about all the work we put in.
 My gut is turning up," church member Dennis DeLong said.
 "We put a lot of heart and soul into putting it back up."

-South Carolina Gov. Henry McMaster estimated damage from the flood in his state at $1.2 billion in a letter that says the flooding will be the worst disaster in the state's modern history.
-McMaster asked Congressional leaders to hurry federal aid.
+Gov. McMaster estimated damage from the flood in his state at $1.2 billion in a letter that says the flooding will be the worst disaster in the state's modern history.
+McMaster asked congressional leaders to hurry federal aid.

 North Carolina Gov. Roy Cooper said he knows the damage in his state will add up to billions of dollars, but said with the effects on the storm ongoing, there was no way to make a more accurate estimate.